Last Updated on October 7, 2022 by Wandering our World

 As a country that was fought over for years by colonial powers, St Lucia is home to countless relics.
 In the north-west, Pigeon Island National Park is home to many colonial relics left over from when the French and British battled it out for St Lucia.

 Staying in the colonial period, head to Diamond Falls Botanical Gardens in Soufrière.
 Expect tropical plants and gorgeous colors in this garden set on an 18th century estate.

 For something more local, modern, and lively, then you must join in the Gros Islet Jump Up.
 This street party is full of food, good conversation, and dancing to Caribbean music.
 It happens every Friday night.
 This is a good example of St Lucia nightlife.
 It’s fun, friendly, unique to the island, and not like a night out in LA!

 Both countries will provide a treat for your taste-buds, with cuisine focused around seafood.

 As a nation made up of numerous islands, it will come as no surprise that Bahamian cuisine is focused around seafood.
 So if you are a seafood lover, this is the country for you!

 Fried conch (aka cracked conch) is a popular dish in the Bahamas and is served in a variety of ways – look out for it on menus.
 Baked crab is another dish that’s very popular – it’s made up of crab meat, bread crumbs and egg, all baked within the crab shell itself.

-As for what to drink, coconut water in the Bahamas is a no brainer!
-You also have to try Switcha, which is a sort of lemonade, except it’s made with limes.
+Staying local, for what to drink you have to try coconut water of course!
+You also have to grab Switcha, which is a sort of lemonade, except it’s made with limes.